-- Welcome trick-or-treaters with your porch lights and any exterior lights ON. - Sweep leaves from sidewalks and steps. - Clear the porch and/or front yard of obstacles a child could trip over. - Restrain household pets. - Use a glow stick in the jack-o-lantern instead of a candle to avoid a fire hazard. - Patrol your neighborhood occasionally to discourage speeding motorists, acts of malicious mischief and/or crimes against children. - Report any and all suspicious activity to your local law enforcement agency immediately. - Keep all of the doors locked at your home (even if you are just "out front" handing out candy).
+- Consider CDC guidelines regarding gatherings, physical distancing, etc. - Welcome trick-or-treaters with your porch lights and any exterior lights ON. - Sweep leaves from sidewalks and steps. - Clear the porch and/or front yard of obstacles a child could trip over. - Restrain household pets. - Use a glow stick in the jack-o-lantern instead of a candle to avoid a fire hazard. - Patrol your neighborhood occasionally to discourage speeding motorists, acts of malicious mischief and/or crimes against children. - Report any and all suspicious activity to your local law enforcement agency immediately. - Keep all of the doors locked at your home (even if you are just "out front" handing out candy).
 Halloween is a night when many homes are burglarized because parents are out with the kids. - Do not give out homemade or unwrapped treats to children.